 There are a lot of documents published, referred to as RFC (request for comment) which offer advice on best practice for internet services.
 RFC 2182 gives information on how to ensure a DNS service is diverse and resilient.

 In short, RFC 2182 recommends at least 3 DNS servers, running on different networks and in different physical locations.

-We operate, funnily enough, 4 DNS servers – all in different locations, on different networks and even on different domains to ensure there will never be a DNS outage.
+We operate, funnily enough, 3 DNS servers – all in different locations and on different networks to ensure there will never be a DNS outage.

 Can I use these on my account?